-- The stage of calcification of the child’s teeth
+- The stage of calcification of the teeth

-Though the staining can vary from yellow/gray to brown, most commonly, gray-colored teeth are found in children taking this medicine.
+Though the staining can vary from yellow/gray to brown stains on teeth, most commonly, gray-colored teeth are found in children who took this medicine.
 The discoloration can affect an entire tooth, or the stains can appear in the form of horizontal bands (like stripes) that range from light to dark.

 Tetracycline staining differs from minocycline staining.
 Minocycline is a variant of the antibiotic and thus is also prescribed as a treatment for bacterial infections.
 Though it also causes teeth staining and discoloration to some extent, the effects of both drugs differ in that tetracycline affected teeth give off a fluorescent yellow color under UV light.